kipr/Wombat-Firmware/README.md

 It is currently under active development by KIPR.

-~~It has been built using Crossworks... an open source build is coming soon.~~ Open Source build provided with lots of :coffee: by [HTL Wiener Neustadt](https://robo4you.at/)
+Open Source build provided with lots of :coffee: by [HTL Wiener Neustadt](https://robo4you.at/)

 # Structure